 The Screening Policy details all information about the screening process.

-Sterling Talent Solutions is Muaythai Canada and Muaythai Ontario’s new background Screening Partner.
+Sterling Talent Solutions is Muaythai Canada and Muaythai Ontario’s background Screening Partner, the same organization that is utilized by the Coaching Association of Canada.
 Sterling allows MTO’s members to easily submit online background checks for a low fee of $25 + tax.
-Sterling’s E-PIC check is an Enhanced Criminal Check which searches both the RCMP National Repository of Criminal Records (CRC), and Local Police Information (LPI) within multiple databanks.
+An E-PIC is an Enhanced Police Information Check that searches both the RCMP National Repository of Criminal Records (CRC), and Local Police Information (LPI) within multiple databanks.
 For more information about the E-PIC click here.

 Also known as ‘Vulnerable Sector Check’ or ‘Police Vulnerable Sector Check’.
 A vulnerable sector verification is an enhanced criminal background check often required from people in positions of authority that work with children and vulnerable persons.
 This includes teachers, medical professionals, or sport organization members.
 For more information about this check, click here.

 The new Screening Policy is mandatory for all Seconds (Coaches and Corners) and Officials participating at Muaythai Ontario events and programs.
 Those without a valid Check on file will be unable to participate in programs, activities, or events sanctioned by Muaythai Ontario.

 Muaythai Ontario will additionally be requiring E-PIC and Vulnerable Sector Verification from:

 - MTO Volunteers;

 - All individuals involved with the delivery of sporting programs including camps, clinics, seminars, etc; and